awurth/SlimREST/README.md

 # Slim-rest-base - Slim 3 skeleton
-This is a skeleton for Slim PHP micro-framework to get started quickly
+> This is a skeleton for Slim PHP micro-framework to get started quickly

 ## Features
-- Rest router
+- REST router
 - Eloquent ORM
 - Authentication (Sentinel)
 - Validation (Respect)